TheBoredTeam/boring.notch/README.md

 ## 🎉 Acknowledgments

 - **SwiftUI**: For making us look like coding wizards.
-- **AVFoundation**: For turning our code into music magic.
 - **You**: For being awesome and checking out **boring.notch**!

----

-Feel free to tweak and adapt this README to fit your style and the specifics of your project.
-Have fun! 🎉